EDH3257 Advanced Curriculum Studies in Health and Physical Education

 The course objectives define the student learning outcomes for a course.
 The assessment item(s) that may be used to assess student achievement of an objective are shown in parenthesis.
 On completion of this course students will be able to:

 - demonstrate an advanced understanding of HPE pedagogical, subject area and curriculum knowledge and the ability to effectively apply this to HPE.
 (Assessment 1 and Assessment 2)

-- interpret and evaluate relevant syllabus documents and various teaching approaches and discourses in HPE.
+- interpret and evaluate relevant curriculum documents and various teaching approaches and discourses in HPE.
 (Assessment 1 and Assessment 2)

 - recognise, synthesise and incorporate an understanding of learning theories, pedagogical approaches and curriculum frameworks within the professional context of HPE teaching.
 (Assessment 1 and Assessment 2)

 - demonstrate a core understanding of language, literacy and numeracy and curricular priorities in relation to the HPE curriculum.
 (Assessment 1 and Assessment 2)